Whale Shogi: Game notation

 In handicap games White plays first, so Black's move 1 is replaced by an ellipsis.

 Paulowich Whale Shogi

-This variant invented by David Paulowich in 2005 uses a 7x7 board and includes a new extra piece, the Pacific Northern Right Whale (A).
-It moves as a minor Gray Whale in that instead of sliding, it moves only one square, but also directly forwards or diagonally backwards—in other words, just like a dog in tenjiku shogi.
+This variant invented by David Paulowich in 2005 uses a 7×7 board and includes a new extra piece, the Pacific northern right whale (A).
+It moves as a minor grey whale in that instead of sliding, it moves only one square, but also directly forwards or diagonally backwards—in other words, just like a dog in tenjiku shogi.
 It can be captured and dropped and all other Whale Shogi rules are the same.